KrishnaB22/Azure-ML-Capstone/README.md

 - Demo of the deployed  model
 - Demo of a sample request sent to the endpoint and its response

+## Future work
+Creating a pipeline.
+Conversion of models to ONXX format.
+The AutoML primary metric can be changed to see if we can get better results.
+Deploying the model to Egde Iot

 ## Cleanup
 <img src='screenshots/compute delete.png'>